 Despite the apparent chaos, many of the main sights and attractions of Casablanca are situated close together and can be explored on foot.
-Walking around the city is safe enough if you stick to crowded and touristy areas but petty thieves, such as pickpockets, do take advantage of unsuspecting tourists.
-In public transport and when walking travellers should not display wealth and should try not to draw attention to themselves.
+When travelling by means of public transport and when walking, travellers should not display wealth and should try not to draw attention to themselves.

 Become our Casablanca Travel Expert